 Hengyuan Zhang is a Ph.D. student at the CSE Department of UCSD working with pro

-Seth is a graduate student in the Electrical and Computer Engineering department
+Seth is a PhD student in the Computer Science and Engineering department.
+He gra

-Jing-Yan Liao is a master student majoring in Intelligent Systems, Robotics, and
+Chenghao is a master’s student in Intelligent Systems, Robotics, and Control a

-Parthasarathi Kumar is a master’s student in the Electrical and Computer Enginee
+Tong Shen is a master’s student in Intelligent Systems, Robotics, and Control

-Zihan is a graduate student in the Computer Science & Engineering department maj
+Rami Altai is a Computer Science MS student in the Computer Science & Engineerin

 Henrik I. Christensen is the director of Robotics at UC San Diego and the Qualcomm Chancellor’s chair of robot systems.
 Dr. Christensen received his academic training (M.Sc and Ph.D.) from Aalborg University in Denmark.
 He has since then held positions at Aalborg University, University of Pennsylvania, and Georgia Tech before joining UC San Diego.
 Dr. Christensen does research on robotics, computer vision and AI with an emphasis on a systems approach to problems.
 He has published more than 350 papers and serves on multiple editorial boards.
 He is the Editor of Trends and Foundations in Robotics.
 Dr. Christensen was the editor of the US National Robotics Roadmap 2009, 2013 and 2016.
 He won the Joseph Engelberger Award 2011, which is the premier robotics industry award.
 He was also named Boeing Supplier of the Year and received an honorary doctorate (Dr. Techn. h.c.) from Aalborg University 2014.
 Dr. Christensen is the co-founder of multiple companies and serves as an advisor to companies, governments, and organizations across 4 continents.